HearstAT/cfn_backendless_chef/README.md

 -   Required Params
     -   ExistingBucketName (e.g.; chef-data-bucket)
     -   BackupFilename (e.g.; backup_$date.tar)
+    -   DBPublic (You'll want to set this to `true` - If you wish to do external knife ec commands)
+    -   DBPublicCIDR (e.g.; 192.168.0.1/32, 172.33.0.1/16 - If you wish to do external knife ec commands)

 For External:

 If you want to sync down the S3 bucket utilized for the instance, there is a knife.rb in the root of the S3 bucket created at build time with all the config data to run the backup or restore commands.

+**Note:** be sure to check the required params above to make external backup/restore possible

 -   [knife ec](https://github.com/chef/knife-ec-backup) w/ the following items/info
     -   Backup (See backup command below)